Venkat2811/product-http-load-balancer/performance-benchmark/README.md

 Tests were done twice.
 Average of 'Mean Latency' for each concurrency level is calculated and plotted.

 ![MeanLatency] (graphs/mean_latency.png)

+## Memory Test</b>

+Java Flight Recorder (JFR) is enabled while starting LB server and recording is stopped after load test ends.
+The obtained JFR recording has memory usage details.

+This graph shows committed, reserved and used heap values.

+![UsedMemory] (graphs/memory_using_jfr.png)

 ## Reference